Signed in as:

 Availability

 Jamie provides services at the Marshalltown office.
-She is available for office appointments Monday, Tuesday, and Thursday 9AM-5:30pm, and telehealth appointments Wednesday 9AM-5:30pm and Friday 9AM-12pm.
+She is available for office appointments Monday-Thursday 9:00am-4:30pm and Friday 9:00am-3:00pm.
 During the school year, Jamie can provide therapy in the local school districts.

 Education and Training